A topic from the subject of Biochemistry in Chemistry.

 Function of RNA

-• Messenger RNA (mRNA) carries genetic information from DNA to the ribosomes, where proteins are synthesized.
+• Messenger RNA (mRNA): Carries genetic information transcribed from DNA to the ribosomes, serving as a template for protein synthesis.

-• Transfer RNA (tRNA) transports amino acids to the ribosomes during protein synthesis.
+• Transfer RNA (tRNA): Transports specific amino acids to the ribosomes during protein synthesis, matching them to the codons on mRNA.

 Objective: